thoughtbot/appraisal/README.md

 Installation
 ------------

-In your package's .gemspec:
+In your package's `.gemspec`:

     s.add_development_dependency "appraisal"

 Note that gems must be bundled in the global namespace.
 Bundling gems to a local location or vendoring plugins is not supported.
 If you do not want to